 2006 World Anthropologies: Questions.
 In Gustavo Lins Ribeiro and Arturo Escobar (eds.), World Anthropologies.
 Disciplinary Transformations within Systems of Power.
 Oxford: Berg. pp. 281-95.

-In press with Vincent de Rooij.
+2009b With Vincent de Rooij.
 Ethnography.
-In A. Bennett (ed.), The Sage Handbook of Cultural Analysis.
+In Tony Bennett and John Frow (eds.), The Sage Handbook of Cultural Analysis.
 London: Sage. pp. 609-31.

 1971 Jamaa: A Charismatic Movement in Katanga.
 Evanston: Northwestern University Press.

 1983 Time and the Other: How Anthropology Makes its Object.
 New York: Columbia University Press.
 [Italian and Turkish translations]

 1985 Language on the Road: Notes on Swahili in two Nineteenth Century Travelogues.[Beiheft SUGIA].
 Hamburg: H. Buske Verlag.

 1986 Language and Colonial Power: The Appropriation of Swahili in the Former Belgian Congo: 1880-1938.
 Cambridge University Press.